yramon/edc/README.md

 There is also a model-specific implementation of the algorithm for linear models: edc_linear.py.
 This version is more efficient than the model-agnostic implementation, however, it is less flexible to use.

+# Multi-class classification tasks

+We have also written an implementation that can be used for multi-class problems (e.g., problems where the target variable has more than two classes).
+Here, we explain why an instance is classified as a certain class.
+The counterfactual explanation shows the set of features that, when set to zero, the predicted class would change to another class.
+It is important to note that we use a one-vs-rest approach.
+More specifically, when there are three different classes, then we assume there are three binary trained classifier (one classifier for each target class).

 # Licence

 The SEDC explainer is patented in US US9836455B2.